 - His social media presence seems carefully managed

-7. Technology and Online Behavior Reveals Inconsistencies
+7. His Phone and Online Behavior Raise Question

 In our digital age, online behavior can sometimes reveal what someone is hiding in real life.
 However, be careful not to violate privacy or jump to conclusions.